TheodorSTTH/TheodorSTTH/README.md

 Projects:
 - I worked on Jubler (a plattform to rent, and rent out party spots) https://jubler.net/
-- I worked on Bakkacoin (A crypto currency designed to encurage social activity for Elvebakken VGS) for about 1 year https://bakkacoin.on.fleek.co/
+- I worked on Bakkacoin (A crypto currency designed to encurage social activity for Elvebakken VGS) https://bakkacoin.on.fleek.co/

 Code examples given on request
 <!---